11 Ways Cats, Dogs, and Our Other Animal-Assisted Therapy Friends Reduce Pain And Improve Our Quality Of Life

 Did you know that more and more research is coming out that proves the immense benefits of Animal-Assisted Therapy (AAT)?

-AAT has been proven time and time again to vastly improve the lives and experience of patients in a variety of settings, including for seniors, children, those recovering from surgery, and the families affected by a hospitalized loved one.
+AAT has been proven time and time again to vastly improve the lives and experience of patients in a variety of settings.
+It helps seniors, children, those recovering from surgery, and the families affected by a hospitalized loved one.

 We made this fun infographic to snow how important our dogs, cats, and birds are for helping relieve pain and make our lives better!
 With enough exposure, AAT will become even more popular, and help many more people!